What is Detached Youth Work and Why are we doing it?

 Do we talk to parents?

-We speak to everyone in the community and love it when parents speak to us, but we are here primarily for young people and our conversations are confidential.
+We speak to everyone in the community and love it when parents speak to us, but we are here for first and foremost for young people and our conversations are confidential.
 We believe that most parents are the best allies for their children and encourage young people to speak to their parents and family if they are struggling, however ultimately this is your choice.
-Again if we found ourselves in a situation where a young person was at risk of serious harm and we had no choice but to contact police/social care and therefore parents would be informed, we would always speak to the young person first and make sure they knew what was happening.
+Again if we found ourselves in a situation where a young person was at risk of serious harm and we had no choice but to contact police/social care or parents, we would always speak to the young person and make sure they knew what was happening and why.